yash-sharma1/docs-site/docs/smart-chain/wallet/binance.md

-# Use Binance Chain Extension Wallet for Testnet
+# Use Binance Chain Extension Wallet
 ## What is it?
 Binance Chain Wallet is a Crypto Wallet for Binance Chain, Binance Smart Chain, and Ethereum.
 You can send and receive funds on Binance Chain, Binance Smart Chain, and Ethereum, and cross-chain transfers between both of Binance’s blockchains.